 How Store-Bought Coffee Is A Barrier To Happiness

-The old ways are dying, the new are rising.
+The old ways are dying.
 People everywhere are realizing that the average supermarket coffee aisle isn’t everything it promises to be.

 It’s not the best source of energy.
 It’s not stocked with flavorful beans.
 In fact, supermarket beans are some of the worst there are.
 Allow me to explain.